pingcap/docs-cn/sql/system-database.md

 ### ENGINES table

 The ENGINES table provides information about storage engines.
-But it contains dummy data only.
-In the production environment, use the TiKV engine for TiDB.
+For compatibility, TiDB will always describe InnoDB as the only supported engine.

 ### EVENTS table